-Finally, where the Board is in possession of sufficient information as to the ability to fully collect the pro rata shares of the deficits of all the employer members of a GSIT, the Board will issue a Tender Offer.
-The Tender Offer is a settlement offer from the Board to the employers members of a GSIT as a whole, whereby if sufficient employers agree to repay their pro rata shares, as adjusted by the Board to account for both insolvent former members and potential collections from third parties, the Tender Offer will become binding with the members receiving releases from the Board after the complete repayment of the amount as stated in the Tender Offer.
+Finally, where the Board is in possession of sufficient information as to the ability to fully collect the pro rata shares of the deficits of all the employer members of a GSIT, the Board will issue a settlement offer.
+In light of the bonding authority discussed below, the Board is now able to issue settlement offers to any individual employer that wishes to settle its liability associated with participation in the GSIT for its pro rata allocation of the GSITs deficit, as adjusted by the Board to account for both insolvent former members and potential collections from third parties.
+Upon completion of its repayment obligations, such settling member is provided a full and complete resale from their liability associated with participation in the GSIT.